westgate458/XB-Net/README.md

 - [x] Have a cup of coffee

 ### For CTC participation:
-- [ ] Scripts for image pre-processing
-- [ ] Scripts for tertiary training targets
+- [ ] Scripts for image pre-processing and tertiary training targets
 - [ ] Network implementation
 - [ ] Scripts for training 6 data configurations
 - [ ] Scripts for inference and tracking